Hunzala-Khan/n8n-Project/n8n-workflow/README.md

 ```

 ### Voice Customization
-Change the ElevenLabs voice ID in the TTS node or environment variables.
+Change the OpenAI TTS voice in the TTS node or environment variables.
+Available voices: alloy, echo, fable, onyx, nova, shimmer.

 ### Error Handling
 The workflow includes error handling for: